orangeglasses/cf-smoketests-dashboard/README.md

 See `appsettings.Development.json` for a full example.

-## Cloud Foundry deployment

-There's a Powershell script included that can deploy a working system from this source (See `push.ps` for all the steps).
-Make sure that you set up tests after deployment to CF has completed because the default settings do not contain any tests.
-The quikest way is to use `cf set-env` and add environment variables.
-Restart the app when all the tests are added.

-## **Please review the `manifest.yml` file before pushing to make sure everything is configured to your needs!!**

 # Notes about this project

 As you may have seen in the code, smoke state is kept in an in-memory dictionary.
 This poses challenges to scaling, the obvious solution would be to introduce a storage facility (Redis, etc.) to hold on to that state.
 We could add support for Redis and/or other databases but we don't want to introduce a dependency into our code that might not work for you, there's no garantees that whatever storage we pick is available in your platforms so for now, we'll leave it as is.
 This being a dashboard and does not have an interaction besides the websocket it receives from, the need for scaling is probably also very low.

 Adding support for storage is done by changing the `SmokeStateRepo.cs` class to store its data somewhere else.

-###### Todo:

-- Elm buildpack for the front-end build step.
-Running push.ps1 to push to CF now relies on a local build step before running the `cf push` command.
-- Add more testrunners?